-Related party transactions and personal conflicts of interest are managed according to the Conflicts of Interest and Related Party Transactions Policy, which sets out the Group's position as to how conflicts of interest in respect of both personal conflicts of interest and corporate related party transactions are identified and managed.
-This policy was last reviewed in 2020.
+Related party transactions and personal conflicts of interest are managed by the Conflicts of Interest and Related Party Transactions Policy, which set out the Group's position as to how conflicts of interest in respect of both personal conflicts of interest and corporate related party transactions are identified and managed.
+This policy was last reviewed in December 2022.